crjeder/hx711_spi/CONTRIBUTING.md

+# Contributing

-We welcome all people who want to contribute.
+I welcome all people who want to contribute.

 Contributions in any form (issues, pull requests, etc.) to this project must adhere to Rust's [code of conduct].